Decorating a luxurious HGTV or Pinterest worthy home can be expensive!

 3. Plush Rug

 A beautiful rug makes your home feel more comfortable and more luxurious.
-If a room feels sparse or sterile, spending money on a well-made rug will add character and help complete the look.
+If a room feels sparse or sterile, a well-made rug will add character and help complete the look.

 A high-quality rug adds texture, creates visual interest, warmth, compliments a space and makes your feet feel good!

-Cheap rugs are readily available and will get the job done, however, a high-quality rug won’t fray at the ends and will last longer.
+Cheap rugs get the job done, however, a high-quality rug won’t fray at the ends and will last longer.

 More importantly, when your family and friends set foot on your beautiful cozy rug, they’ll never want to leave!